mappmechanic/awesome-stenciljs/README.md

 - [UI Avatar](https://github.com/soapdog/webcomponent-ui-avatar): A web component to render User Avatar in your web app for all your users.
 It has an amazing feature to show Initials of name if no image is set.
 - [Knitter UI](https://github.com/twincle/knitter-ui): A set of UI building blocks as web components to create amazing UIs.
 Right now it has an extensive set of buttons.
 - [Lazy Iframe](https://github.com/jgw96/lazy-iframe): A iframe based web component which lazy load iframes as the user scrolls over them.
+- [Loading Spinner](https://github.com/seanwuapps/stencil-loading-spinner): A variety of loading spinners rendered using the same web component without the need of using different styles or images.
+- [ST-Flippy](https://github.com/zwacky/st-flippy): A web component to add Flip events to any HTML element.
+It has a smooth animation implemented.
+- [ST-Signature](https://github.com/gilf/st-signature): A Stencil component that allows the user to sign on screen and to get the bitmap of the signature.

 ## Awesome IDE Specific Stencil Plugins/Snippets